 Still, an inordinate number of Major Leaguers come from the first round.
 That's where teams invest most heavily, and a first-round selection often guarantees a prospect at least a chance.
-What they do with it is often another story.
+What they do with it is up to them.

-As the 2018 MLB Draft approaches (begins June 4 on MLB.com and MLB Network), we attempted to answer a simple question: Who is the best pick ever at each of the first 30 spots?
+The 2021 MLB Draft will begin on Sunday at 7 p.m.
+ET and will be live on MLB Network, ESPN and MLB.com.
+As we get ready, we attempted to answer a simple question: Who is the best pick ever at each of the first 30 spots?

 1. Alex Rodriguez, Mariners, 1993

 You can't do much better than the Mariners did with the top overall pick in 1993.
-They selected the high school shortstop from Miami, the player scouts said was as close to a sure thing as anyone in Draft history.
+They selected the high school shortstop from Miami that scouts said was as close to a sure thing as anyone in Draft history.
 And that kid became A-Rod.

-Honorable mention: Chipper Jones, Ken Griffey Jr., Bryce Harper
+Honorable mention: Chipper Jones, Ken Griffey Jr., Joe Mauer, Bryce Harper, Stephen Strasburg

 2. Reggie Jackson, A's, 1966